openhealthcare/openhealthcare.org.uk/source/_drafts/2015-03-31-which-retracted-paper-has-the-most-citations.markdown

 If we could get a feed of, say every paper cited in a cochane review, we could then build a service to detect retractions cited in [cohrane reviews](http://www.cochranelibrary.com/) and respond to them appropriately.

-In fact we've already built most of this and it would be nice to improve evidence based medicine infrastructure in this way :-)
+In fact we've already built most of this and it would be nice to improve evidence based medicine infrastructure in this way.